manasishrotri/dataVizProject/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

  * Which countries were more affected worldwide?
- * In which countries patient count is decreasing and for which countries it is increasing
+ * In which countries patient count is decreasing and for which countries it is increasing?
  * Which countries have more variation in total cases
  * Which days had highest count of patient deaths
  * Display daywise spread continentwise